-Kevin P. Mulvey, Ph.D
+Kevin P. Mulvey, PhD, Executive Director

 Dr. Kevin Mulvey is an Applied Sociologist with over 30 years of experience in the prevention and treatment of Substance Use Disorder.
 He had been with SAMHSA for 22 years.
 He has experience working as a Senior Technical Advisor for HIV and Drug Use Prevention and Treatment Interventions.
-Since 2020, he was a Senior Public Health Advisor within SAMHSA.
+Since 2020, he has been a Senior Public Health Advisor within SAMHSA.
 His last position was as the Program Development Lead in the Office of Prevention Innovation within the Center for Substance Abuse Prevention.
 His focus was on policy, data strategies, performance monitoring and evaluation for the office and CSAP leadership.
-He as has held positions with the Center for Substance Abuse Prevention (CSAP), Division of Systems Development as the Acting Division Director, and the Chief of the Performance and Technical Assistance Branch.
+He has held positions with the Center for Substance Abuse Prevention (CSAP), Division of Systems Development as the Acting Division Director, and the Chief of the Performance and Technical Assistance Branch.
 His previous projects at CSAP involve the development and implementation of sound prevention programming through training and technical assistance, materials development and dissemination, and program monitoring and evaluation.
 From 2007 to 2020, he worked in the SAMHSA PEPFAR Program.
-His last assignment to Hanoi where he was the Regional Substance Abuse Treatment Advisor.
+His last assignment was to Hanoi where he was the Regional Substance Abuse Treatment Advisor.
 He also had assignments in the Ukraine and Central Asia Republic Region (August 2016-August 2018).
-He has done prevention, treatment and recovery work in Viet Nam, Cambodia, Thailand, China, Bangladesh, India, Indonesia, Papua New Guinea, Burma, and Ukraine.
+He has done prevention, treatment and recovery work in Viet Nam, Cambodia, Thailand, China, Bangladesh, India, Indonesia, Papua New Guinea, Myanmar/Burma, and Ukraine.

 He is a Senior Lecturer in Liberal Arts at Northeastern University where he received the 1998 Garth Pittman Award for Teaching Excellence and currently teaches distance learning hybrid courses in the Opioid Crisis, Alcoholism: Etiology and Epidemiology, Alcoholism: Treatment and Prevention, Sociology of AIDS, Drugs and Society, Research Methods, Techniques of Data Analysis and Statistics.